 Marital Fault Re-Visited: It DOES Still Matter…Sometimes!October 22, 2012 | by Matheu Nunn

 On April 14, 2012 I wrote a post regarding if, and when, marital fault matters in a divorce.
-My post followed up on an article written by my colleague, Jhanice Domingo on April 5, 2012 for the Patch Newspapers.

 On October 19, 2012, the New Jersey Appellate Division published a decision in Francis N. Clark v.
 Denise L. Clark.
 This was a case on an appeal which I argued and briefed with one of my mentors, Bonnie C. Frost, Esq. (a partner at Einhorn, Barbarito, Frost & Botwinick, PC).
 In its decision, the Appellate Division expounded on those circumstances upon which “fault” may matter in a divorce, insofar as it may extinguish an otherwise deserving spouse’s right to alimony.